 With the summer heatwave cruising over Slovenia, one of the best places to be (apart from the Soča Valley) is the coast.
 Slovenia has 47km of rugged coastline with a few nice towns dotted along that are well worth a visit.
 Many of the public beaches in these towns do tend to have concrete slabs to sunbathe on so not beachy beaches but there is a hidden gem.

-We hiked back to the van by using the main footpath which led back to the car park.
-The easiest way to find Moon Bay from Strunjan public car park is to walk up towards the entrance of the Hotel Svoboda then follow the walking sign, you’ll probably see the footpath before.
+We hiked back to the van by using the main footpath which led back to the car park, not via the nudist beach.
+So the easiest way to find Moon Bay from Strunjan public car park is to walk up towards the entrance of the Hotel Svoboda then follow the walking sign, you’ll probably see the footpath before the sign anyway.
 Late afternoon we decided to walk the 5km to Piran.
 We basically followed Google maps for this and then the path becomes super obvious so you can put your phone away and enjoy the views.

 Piran is such a stunning town and the views from the church really let you soak up every part of it – the boats floating in the port, the wonky red rooftops and the amazing views of the Adriatic towards Croatia.

 I can never stop at these kind of places and not sample their ice cream.
 Located just off the main square is Piran Pirano PastIccerIa.
 Guys, listen up, I had the best vegan ice cream EVER at this place.
 Black Hawaii.
 It looked so strange and the guy told me it was dairy free, and I’m thinking yeah, but what is it?
 Cacao mixed with coconut water – possibly the best combo I can think of!!!
 If you see it, try it.
 I had mine with mango and it was a refreshing tropical mix for the warm afternoon temperatures.